deewhy26/ManualTestingLLM/README.md

-This project takes multiple UI screenshots and user instructions as inputs to automatically generate manual test cases.

 ## Overview

 The main idea is to convert user input into robust testing instructions.
 The project is designed with a **React** frontend and **Flask** backend.
 It uses a combination of UI screenshot analysis and instruction-based prompting to generate test cases that take into account the widget tree structure of the interface.